siberianfox/tinygwiki/TinyG-Boot-Loader.md

 **Step 4**.
 Go to `Memories`.
 Select xboot.hex in the `Flash` section.
 Do not use xboot-boot.hex as it's org'ed in the wrong place (0 instead of 0x30000).
 Check the `Erase Flash Before programming` box or it won't verify.
 Hit `Program`.
 [put screen capture of device programming here]

+**Step 5**.
+Do this step if you aslo want to program TinyG onto the chip.
+Select tinyg.hex in the `Flash` section.
+Uncheck the `Erase Flash Before programming` box.
+Hit `Program`.

 ## Compiling the Boot Loader for TinyG
 Use these instructions if you want to change the xboot-boot.hex file.
 If all you want to do is flash it onto TinyG see the previous section.